lawrips/recently/README.md

 1. [value].
 Optional value which, when present, is used to compare to each item in the cache.
 If present then last() returns a count.
 2. number.
 The number of items to extract from the cache.

+Returns:
+1. If value is present, a bool is returned (true if the item was found).
+If value is not present, then an array is returned

 ```
 // get the last two items in the cache
 cache.last(2); // returns ['b','c']